Quantum-Accelerators/quacc/docs/about/faq.md

 **Q: How is quacc different than [Atomate2](https://github.com/materialsproject/atomate2)?**

 A: Atomate2 is a fantastic code that can be used to run libraries of computational materials science workflows.
 Quacc was originally inspired by Atomate2 and can be thought of as a "sister code" to it.
-That said, there are some important differences.
+That said, there are several important differences.

 - In Atomate2, workflows are built around the Materials Project software stack and can be cumbersome to interface with the [Atomic Simulation Environment (ASE)](https://wiki.fysik.dtu.dk/ase/).
 In contrast, quacc was built around ASE from the ground up while still making it possible to leverage much of the software underlying the Materials Project.
 Since quacc is built around ASE, it is also trivial to add new recipes based on any code that has an existing ASE Calculator even if it is not in quacc yet.